 Update the installed packages to the latest version:

 Install the dependencies necessary to add a new repository over HTTPS:

 sudo apt install apt-transport-https ca-certificates curl software-properties-common gnupg2

-Add the Docker repository and the Docker’s GPG key to your apt keyring by executing:
+Add the Docker APT repository to your system’s software repository list by typing:

 Now that the Docker repository is enabled, update the

 aptpackage list and install the latest version of Docker CE (Community Edition) with:

 Once the installation is completed the Docker service will start automatically.
 You can verify it by typing:

 ● docker.service - Docker Application Container Engine Loaded: loaded (/lib/systemd/system/docker.service; enabled; vendor preset: enabled) Active: active (running) since Fri 2018-07-27 17:02:07 UTC; 1min 14s ago Docs: https://docs.docker.com Main PID: 16929 (dockerd) CGroup: /system.slice/docker.service

 At the time of writing, the current version of Docker available for Debian 9 is